What are the Advantages and Disadvantages of Administration?

 If an administration is chosen, then he/she will have concluded that administration offers the possibility of greater financial return than liquidating the company.

-Administration Offers Your Company a Ring Fence Against Legal Actions
+Ring Fence Against Legal Actions

 For insolvent companies, one of the greatest stresses can be aggressive legal action from creditors.
 These can include County Court judgement letters, Winding up Petitions, and various other threatening letters.
 However, when a company is placed into administration, a moratorium is placed on all legal action.